These 6 Kitchens Are Proof That Paneling Your Fridge Is Worth the Splurge

 Photography by Douglas Friedman; Styling by Mieke Ten Have

-You don’t often see soft details in a kitchen aside from the occasional café curtain or dining banquette.
+You don’t often see upholstery in a kitchen aside from the occasional café curtain or dining banquette.
 Jessica Jubelirer is out to change that.
-In this space, she swathed the double-door refrigerators in a painterly blue-checked fabric—the same textile she used to line the kitchen cabinets so that the whole space appears cohesive.
+In this space, she swathed the panels of the double-door refrigerators in painterly blue checks—the same textile she used to line the kitchen cabinets so that the whole space is cohesive.

 butter yellow kitchen